 ByClick Downloader definitely steps things up a notch when it comes to aesthetics.
 It has a well-designed, intuitive interface that makes it easy to download videos and playlists.
 It is compatible with a range of sites including YouTube, Instagram, Facebook, Vimeo, Twitter, YouKu, Dailymotion, and more.
 You can download full YouTube playlists and channels as well as entire Instagram pages in one click.

-This downloader includes a converter too, which supports a variety of formats including MP3, MP4, WMV, AVI, FLV, 3GP, and M4A.
-There are no editing tools which some users may miss.
+This downloader includes a converter too, which supports a variety of formats, including MP3, MP4, WMV, AVI, FLV, 3GP, and M4A.
+There are no editing tools that some users may miss.
 ByClick Downloader supports up to 4K and can handle long videos (over an hour in length).
 You can download YouTube subtitles with your video, and names and titles are automatically attached to MP3s.
 Dozens of videos can be downloaded at the same time.

 You have two options for downloading.
 You can either paste the URL or use the one-click download mode.
 In the latter, you simply navigate to the video and a popup will ask if you want to download it.
 Another neat feature of this downloader is that it provides personal recommendations for videos at the bottom of the interface.
 You can also link your video sharing site accounts to download your private videos.